Baked Banana Boats

-Kids can make their own banana boats with custom toppings.
+Kids can make their own baked banana boats with custom toppings.
 We use different berries and honey or peanut butter instead of chocolate chips.
-They're also good topped with crushed graham crackers or granola—whatever your family likes. —Rebekah Viers, Taylors, South Carolina
+These baked bananas are also good topped with crushed graham crackers or granola—whatever your family likes. —Rebekah Viers, Taylors, South Carolina

 - 4 medium bananas, unpeeled